LibbyWin/Spyras_01/README.md

 Future Add On
 -	Within the near future, I hope to add on multiple new features to the website which includes a section for my clients Awards and Sponsors, a recruitment section, merchandise store to buy the product and payment/booking systems.
 A drop down nav bar will be place on smaller devices when the client wishes to add more pages into his site.
 Since there are only 3/4 sections there is no need to complicate things just yet by adding this, due to the information being limited, we want the viewer to take in as much as possible.
+This will then create a more user friendly experience for viewers, eliminating scrol time.